-Lord Byron, 18221
+- Lord Byron, 18221

-In director Michael Bay's schlocky sci-fi disaster movie, Armageddon - which inexplicably became the highest grossing film worldwide in 19982 - master oil-driller Bruce Willis and a crew of unlikely misfits place a nuclear bomb inside an asteroid that is on a collision course with the Earth, blow it up, and save humanity.
+In director Michael Bay's schlocky sci-fi movie, Armageddon-which inexplicably became the highest grossing film worldwide in 19982-master oil-driller Bruce Willis and an unlikely crew of misfits place a nuclear bomb inside an asteroid heading for Earth to blow it up and save humanity.
 Armageddon is a film full of blockbuster nonsense and implausibility.
 However, the notion at the heart of its plot, of using a nuclear explosion to avert a cataclysmic Near-Earth Object (NEO)3 collision, is not one of science fiction.